 Today’s post is part one of a two-part collaboration with Julia at Lit Aflame!
-I’ll be talking about how fiction writers can use handwriting, and she’ll be talking about the benefits of typing instead.
+I’ll be talking about how fiction writers can use handwriting/what benefits come from writing on paper, and she’ll be talking about the benefits of typing instead.
 Her post will be going up on her blog tomorrow, so be sure to check it out!

 I don’t often handwrite my fiction.
 I can type waaaaaaay faster than I can handwrite, so I do that instead.
-But there are aspects of story-writing that can definitely benefit from handwriting, and here are a few of them.
+But there are aspects of story-writing that can definitely benefit from writing on paper, and here are a few of them.

 When I have a story idea, I almost always write it down in one of my notebooks, on a designated page called “Story Ideas.”
 I often have at least three of these to a notebook, and I fill them with snippets of dialogue, paragraphs of description, character names, plot ideas… When I fill a “Story Ideas” page, I start a new one.

 You could also do this with a word document (I have a word document, too, which I migrate my ideas to either when I fill a “Story Ideas” page or when I fill a whole notebook), but it’s somehow more satisfying to me to write it on paper.

 This can be brainstorming right after you’ve had your next big idea, or after you’ve been writing for months and you have no idea how to move forward.
 Find the next blank page in your notebook and start free-writing, anything that comes into your head.
 Write down questions (you don’t have to answer them yet), random bursts of inspiration, past ideas you want to incorporate, anything and anything that comes to mind for the story.